Best Bank in Germany

 Ability to sign up from abroad

 In the past (and with most other banks still today) you needed to provide a German address in order to get the final documents sent.

 So if you did not have an apartment (because you did not have a German bank account yet) things could get very tricky.
 So if you already know that you gonna move to Germany sign up already from abroad with DKB.

 We have heard that DKB sometimes might decline applications without telling you a reason why.
 We suspect that in order to offer that great service and good rates DKB makes sure to minimize the risk of getting ‘bad’ customers that might not have enough money on their bank account.

 But if you get accepted, which is usually the case, you can be sure to have made the right decision to sign up with DKB.

 DKB – Deutsche Kreditbank has been rated best bank in Germany in many leading consumer magazines from Focus Money to Handelsblatt.
 This comes in as no surprise as DKB really offers outstanding advantages to many other traditional banks such as free money withdrawal worldwide or 24/7 service hotlines.

 So if you are looking for a bank account in Germany make sure to sign up with DKB.
 Especially foreigners will appreciate the ability to sign up from abroad and their customer service that also usually speaks English.

-Honestly it is a close call between DKB and Netbank.
-First of all, no matter if you sign up for DKB or Netbank, you will be in very good hands either way.
-But why did Netbank only come in second best bank in Germany?
+But why did Netbank only come in on third position to be the best bank in Germany?
 Well if you go for the standard credit card you can get out cash for free at any ATM worldwide – with the limit of 5 withdrawals for free per month.

 Most of you will not reach 5 withdrawals a month and therefore this would not bother you.
 But it is such a close call between DKB and Netbank that this limitation set Netbank to second place only.